Particular/docs.particular.net/samples/azure/azure-service-fabric-routing/sample.md

 NOTE: A Service Fabric cluster runs under the Network Service account and only reads system environment variables.
 Make sure the environment variable "AzureServiceBus.ConnectionString" is defined as a system environment variable and not user-scoped.

-NOTE: This sample makes use of Service Fabric's recommended instrumentation technology [Event Tracing for Windows] (https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-diagnostics-how-to-monitor-and-diagnose-services-locally) (ETW) to provide sample output from the services running within the Service Fabric cluster.
-If you do not see sample diagnostic messages in the Visual Studio Diagnostic Events window it may be necessary to add `MyCompany-ServiceFabricRouting-ZipCodeVoteCount` to the list of known [ETW providers](http://stackoverflow.com/a/35347603/2672802).
+NOTE: This sample makes use of Service Fabric's recommended instrumentation technology [Event Tracing for Windows](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-diagnostics-how-to-monitor-and-diagnose-services-locally) (ETW) to provide sample output from the services running within the Service Fabric cluster.
+If you do not see sample diagnostic messages in the Visual Studio Diagnostic Events window it may be necessary to add `MyCompany-ServiceFabricRouting-ZipCodeVoteCount` and `MyCompany-ServiceFabricRouting-CandidateVoteCount` to the list of known [ETW providers](http://stackoverflow.com/a/35347603/2672802).

 ## Scenario

 The scenario used in this sample covers a voting system.
 In this voting system the cast votes are counted by candidate.
-The endpoint responsible for counting candidate votes is subscribed to an event `published` when votes are cast.
+The endpoint responsible for counting candidate votes is subscribed to an event published when votes are cast.

 Next to this the system also counts the total number of votes cast in each zip code.
 In order to achieve this the candidate voting endpoint issues a `request` to the zip code counting endpoint to track the zip code.
 The zip code counting endpoint will `reply` back with the intermediary results.